hawkins/Shawk/docs/Getting Started.rst

 Creating a client
 -----------------

-The first thing you'll want to do after installing shawk is create a client.
+The first thing you'll want to do after installing Shawk is create a client.
 This is the main interface you'll use in Shawk.
-You can define multiple clients, but for the sake of this tutorial, we'll just use one.
+You can define multiple clients, of course, but for the sake of this tutorial, we'll just use one.

-We'll say our Gmail login username is `"username@gmail.com"` and our password is `"password"`.

-We can create our client like this:
+If we say our Gmail login username is `"username@gmail.com"` and our password is `"password"`, then we can create our client like this:

 .. code-block:: python